 Students will be required to post original comments and/or replies to other students' comments in response to topics posted by the instructor.
 Chosen topics will vary throughout the term.
 A set time frame will be in place for posting of comments/replies, students will only be able to post during said time frames.
-Full credit (i.e., points) for each posted topic will require at least (1) original posting and (3) substantive comments/replies, this is a total of (4) postings per DB.
-See course schedule for Discussion Board topic posting dates. (value of 25 points, 5% of final grade).
+Full credit (i.e., points) for each posted topic will require an (1) original post to the discussion board and at least (3) substantive comments/replies to other student's posts-a total of (4) postings.
+See course schedule for Discussion Board topic posting dates. (value of 50 points, 10% of final grade).

-Film Review
+Film Review (s)

 This assignment (s) will help you develop your critical thinking and writing skills.
 You must apply readings concepts and themes to the film (s) assigned in class.
-This essay will be 4-5 pages in length.
+This essay will be 4-5 pages in length for each assignment.
 More instructions will be provided for this assignment.
-This assignment has a point value of 50 pts (25 points each) (i.e. 10% of final grade).
+This assignment has a point value of 50 points each film review and total of 100 points for both film reviews (i.e. 10% for each assignment and 20% of final grade for both film reviews).